 It’s impossible to say what number is a good number as every site, niche and audience is different, but lower is better and being in the 90% range for that source means I have some work to do.

-Essentially a high bounce rate means you aren’t providing the solution people were looking for.
-The higher the bounce rate compared to your competitors, the lower in the rankings you will slip to.
+Essentially a high bounce rate could mean you aren’t providing the solution people were looking for.
+But just looking at bounce rate alone doesn’t really tell us that or not.

 Next click on Behavior, then site content, then all pages.